The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.

 Eligibility must be certified by the Charles Center by 5:00 p.m. on the first day of classes of the first semester of the Honors project.
-For fall 2014 - spring 2015 projects, this date is August 27, 2014 and for spring 2015 – fall 2015 projects this date is January 21, 2015.
-The student must complete the Application for Admission to Honors Study (pdf), have it signed by both the faculty member directing the thesis ("advisor") and by the department Chair or program Director, and then submit it to the Charles Center.
+The student must submit the Application for Admission to Honors Study, print the pdf that is emailed to the student upon submission (if you don't get it immediately, please check your spam folder), have it signed by both the faculty member directing the thesis ("advisor") and by the department Chair or program Director, and then turn in the hard copy to the Charles Center.
 Please note that departments or programs may have earlier deadlines or additional requirements for admission to Honors – check with your Honors advisor and/or department for details.

 B. Registration for Honors 495 and 496

 Charles Center staff will create all of the appropriate Honors sections and register students students for both 495 and 496.
 If a student has pre-registered for 13 or fewer credits, we will be able to register that student as soon as we have processed the application for admission to Honors.
 If a student has pre-registered for more than 13 credits, Honors registration will take place after credit limits are lifted.
 Students will receive a confirmation email from the Charles Center once they have been registered for their specific Honors section.
 For questions concerning registration for Departmental Honors please call 221-2460.